openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 -   This interface allows you to refine the dates or seasons you are interested in.
 -   You can select a :code:`target date` (The date in which pixels in the mosaic should ideally come from), as well as adjust the start and end date flags.
 -   You can also include additional seasons from the past or the future by adjusting the :code:`Past Seasons` and :code:`Future Seasons` slider.
-This will include additional years’ data of the same dates specified.
-For example, if you’re interested in August 2015, including one future season will also include data from August 2016.
-This is useful if you’re interested in a specific time of year but there is significant cloud cover.
+This will include additional years' data of the same dates specified.
+For example, if you're interested in August 2015, including one future season will also include data from August 2016.
+This is useful if you're interested in a specific time of year but there is significant cloud cover.
--   For this exercise, let’s create imagery for the dry season of 2019.
+-   For this exercise, let's create imagery for the dry season of 2019.

     -   Select July 1 of 2019 as your target date (**2019-07-01**), and move your date flags to **May 1-September 30**.
     -   Click :code:`Apply`.